Our

 miles for cars in the Veteran class and 90 miles for

 everybody else, all looked well.
-Events unfolded to make it a very different and interesting day.
-Full story and
+Events unfolded to make it a very

 pictures

-Classic AutoSports BBQ - 11 July Jaguars
+AutoSports BBQ - 11 July

 here, Jaguars there, everywhere classic Jaguars.
 Well of course it has

-to be BBQ time at Dave Barnetts workshops, where a warm welcome,
+to be BBQ time at Dave Barnetts workshops, where a warm

 and a feast always awaits.
 Not just to eat but a feast for the eyes